pixlee/android-sdk/README.md

     PXLBaseAlbum album = new PXLAlbum(<ALBUM ID>, client.getBasicRepo(), client.getAnalyticsRepo());
     ```
-#### Get Photos of a Product
+- #### Option 2: Product
-- To load the photos in an Product album, you'll want to use the `PXLPdpAlbum` class.
+    To load the photos in an Product album, you'll want to use the `PXLPdpAlbum` class.
 Instantiate one with your desired sku and client:

     ```
     #!java